MartinPezet/portfolio-website/README.md

 ### Google API Configuration

-- Added App logo to Google API Consent Screen when completed
+- Add App logo to Google API Consent Screen when completed
 - Change Google API Domains when deploying
-- Add google Logo back to Google OAuth

 ### Other OAuth providers to include